silicon-heaven/shv-doc/src/rpcmethods.md

     signature `void(param)`.
   * `8` (`1 << 3`) specifies that returned value is going to be large.
 This
     method must have signature either `ret(void)` or `ret(param)`.
-* `4` that is used to inform about minimal access level needed to invoke the method.
+* `"access"` that is used to inform about minimal access level needed to invoke the method.
 If client has lower access level then request to this method is going to result in an error.
 Note that actual user's access level is defined by SHV broker and deduced by potentially complex rule set.
 The allowed